Maliman-Org/Affine-Encryption/README.md

   | Y-b | 15 | 16 | 5 | 5 | 4 |
   | ((Y-b).a')mod 26 | 7 | 4 | 11 | 11 | 14 |
   | Plaintxt | H | E | L | L | O |

+ ##Execution 🔌🔨

+ To execute the application we have to make some changes:
+ 1. if the execution is local (one computer):
+   * Change the value of the boolean variable named "local" in the main class of the class AffineEncyptor.java to true.
+   * In the bloc of *if(local)*, change the value "Client.USED_CLIENT_IP" to your ip address.
+   * execute two time , the first one the boolean variable in the same class named "user1" must be true, and in the second one change it to false.

+ 2. else (two computers):
+   * Change the value of the boolean variable named "local" in the main class of the class AffineEncyptor.java to false.
+   * For user1 :
+     * Change the boolean variable in the same class named "user1" to true.
+     * In the else bloc of *if(local)* Change the value "Client.USED_CLIENT_IP" to your ip addres, and "Client.USED_SERVER_IP" to the ip adress of user2.
+   * for user2:
+    * Change the boolean variable in the same class named "user1" to false.
+    * In the else bloc of *if(local)* Change the value "Client.USED_CLIENT_IP" to your ip addres, and "Client.USED_SERVER_IP" to the ip adress of user2.

  ## Screenshots  	📷

 | Main Interface |
 | ------------- |
 |![alt text](https://github.com/madenemalika/Affine-Encryption/blob/master/AffineEncryption/src/Screenshots/main%20page.PNG "Welcome interface" )|